| Visions and Strategies for Sustainable Community

 that we are all individual cells in the body of humanity whose

 evolutionary imperative is to learn to cooperate harmoniously.
+As we move into this crucial period

 of change, powerful esoteric teachings from many spiritual traditions